QUEBEC and LABRADOR

 LOCAL TRANSPORTATION: floatplane

-SMALL GROUPS SUPPLÉMENT: If the group consists of only 2 participants: + 1685 $ CAD TTC / person
+SMALL GROUPS SUPPLÉMENT: If the group consists of only 2 participants, a supplement will be applied

 The states of booking fluctuate according to the options, the cancellations and the inscriptions.